#CanadianChamberOfCommerce; #CanadaEconomy; #RoadmapToRecovery; #CBRN

 This will be no easy task.
 For Canada’s recovery plan to succeed, our policymakers will need a singular focus on economic fundamentals and on promoting growth.
 A growth-focused plan will unlock economic capacity, fuel job creation and promote new business investment.
 By working together, we can forge a path to recovery that is inclusive, environmentally responsible and innovative.

 “In the middle of a once-in-a-century pandemic, it is difficult to think beyond confronting the immediate effects of COVID-19.
 However, even as we continue supporting each other today, we must also begin looking over the horizon to the post-COVID-19 world.
 We must be bold and innovative, and avoid the temptation to seek comfortable solutions in an increasingly uncomfortable world.
 We need to start planning how our country and economy can emerge stronger,” added Beatty.

 The Roadmap to Recovery was developed in partnership with the Canadian Business Resilience Network’s vast network of over 450 chambers of commerce and boards of trade and more than 100 of Canada’s most important business and industry associations.
-The full text and recommendations can be found here.

 The Roadmap to Recovery is part of the ongoing relief and recovery effort of the Canadian Business Resilience Network (CBRN).
 Supported by the Government of Canada and led by the Canadian Chamber of Commerce, the network is a coordinated, business-led, inclusive campaign to help businesses emerge from this crisis and drive Canada’s economic recovery.